Christopher Fisher

 Picture

-In 2008, at age of 8, Alejandro began his piano studies with professor Elizabeth Guerrero and music theory with Zuleyma Somaroo at Juan José Landaeta National Conservatory of Music, where he also completed his 3rd year of choral activity in the “Adda Elena de Sauce Children's Choir”, there he cultivated his passion and love for music, playing concerts and recitals.
-Alejandro participated in the second level of the XI Silvia Eisenstein National Piano Competition and wins the First Prize, Best Sonatina Performance Award and Best Venezuelan Work Performance Award in 2011.
-He played in La Fête de la Musique (sponsored by the French Embassy) in 2010 and 2013.
+Alejandro began his piano studies at the age of eight with Professor Elizabeth Guerrero at the Juan José Landaeta National Conservatory of Music in Venezuela.
+There, he cultivated his passion and love for music, performing in concerts and recitals.
+He participated in the second level of the XI Silvia Eisenstein National Piano Competition in 2011, winning first prize, the Best Sonatina Performance Award, and the Best Venezuelan Work Performance Award.
+He also performed in La Fete de la Musique (sponsored by the French Embassy) in 2010 and 2013.

-At the age of 13, he continued his piano studies with professor Carlos Urbaneja Silva at Mozarteum Caracas School of Music.
-There he takes classes in music history, harmony, musical analysis, art history and auditory training with professors Eduardo Plaza, Eduardo Lecuna, Luis Felipe Barnola and Maria Grazia.
-He participated in the fifth level of the XIII Silvia Eisenstein National Piano Competition where he received the Second Prize in 2016.
-He was selected to participate in three seminars of the National Youth Orchestra of Venezuela held at “Las Taritas” farm in order to begin an international tour with maestro Gustavo Dudamel in 2017.
-Alejandro has performed the Mozart Piano Concerto No. 23 with the National Philharmonic Orchestra and the conductor Daniel Gil, following the Liszt Piano Concerto No. 1 and Beethoven Piano Concerto No. 1 with the Municipal Orchestra of Caracas under the baton of maestro Rodolfo Saglimbeni, in addition to performing in recitals, ensembles and chamber music works by different composers.
-He has appeared in different venues in Caracas: the José Félix Ribas Concert Hall of the Teresa Carreño Theater, Humboldt Cultural Association, BOD Cultural Center, Anna Julia Rojas Hall (Unearte), Villa Planchart, Museum of Colonial Art of Venezuela, Transport Museum “Guillermo José Schael”, among others.
+At the age of 13, he continued his piano studies with Professor Carlos Urbaneja Silva at the Mozarteum Caracas School of Music.
+In 2016, he received the second prize in the fifth level of the XIII Silvia Eisenstein National Piano Competition.
+Alejandro was selected to participate in the National Youth Orchestra of Venezuela, performing with Maestro Gustavo Dudamel on an international tour in 2017.
+He has also performed the Mozart Piano Concerto No. 23 with the National Philharmonic Orchestra (Venezuela) and conductor Daniel Gil, followed by performances of Beethoven Piano Concerto No. 1 and Liszt Piano Concerto No. 1 with the Municipal Orchestra of Caracas under the baton of Maestro Rodolfo Saglimbeni.
+He has performed in all of the major concert venues in Caracas, including the José Félix Ribas Concert Hall of the Teresa Carreño Theater, Simón Bolívar Hall, Humboldt Cultural Association, BOD Cultural Center, Anna Julia Rojas Hall, Villa Planchart, among others.

 Edy Panjaitan